samsymons/Barcodes/README.md

 # Barcodes

-Barcodes is a simple app for scanning barcodes, looking them up on [UPC Database](http://upcdatabase.org), and searching for the result on [Duck Duck Go](https://duckduckgo.com).
+Barcodes is a simple app for scanning barcodes, looking them up on [UPC Database](http://upcdatabase.org), and searching for the result on [DuckDuckGo](https://duckduckgo.com).

 ## Setting Up